dhcdht/Lin-Xcode5/README.md

+## Modify by this repo
+1. Add support for *LocalizedString and add a test case for that

 ## Features
 When you are focusing on NSLocalizedString or other functions to get a localized version of a string, Lin shows the list of localizations that contains the inputted key string.